weaveworks/weave-gitops-enterprise/docs/acceptance_testing.md

 export GITHUB_PASSWORD=<github account password>
 export TOTP_TOKEN=<github MFA token key>
 ```

+`GITHUB_TOKEN` is your personal access token that can be created through the Developer Settings page in github.
+`GITHUB_ORG` can be any org that you create under your account to be used by the tests

-You must setup`MFA` for GitHub and export the MFA key as `TOTP_TOKEN`.
+You must setup`2FA` for GitHub and export the 2FA key as `TOTP_TOKEN`.
 It is required for automated GitHub authentication flows.

 **Gitlab saas**
 ```